sc0tfree/updog/README.md

 Updog is a replacement for Python's `SimpleHTTPServer`.
-It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use HTTP basic auth.
+It allows uploading and downloading via HTTP/S, can set ad hoc or existing SSL certificates and use HTTP basic auth.

 <p align="center">
   <img src="https://sc0tfree.squarespace.com/s/updog-screenshot.png" alt="Updog screenshot"/>